IbrahimTanyalcin/taskq/README.md

 After all the thens are executed, "scriptDynamic1_2.js" gets loaded and its then handlers execute.
 After all these layers are done within script1, main thread continues with script 2.

 ### Example - 5

+> Summary: Within a dynamically loaded module/script, first the iief is executed, then its pushed function is executed, then all the then clauses are executed in order.

 > script 1: